Aloe Vera vs. Aloe Macroclada: Two Plants, Two Callings

 -

-Yellow latex under the skin: rich in anthraquinones (aloin, emodin) → strongly stimulates intestinal contractions.
+The yellow latex under the skin: rich in anthraquinones (aloin, emodin) → strongly stimulates intestinal contractions.

 Aloe macroclada: the Malagasy jewel